PipelineAI/pipeline/README.md

 _You may see `502 Bad Gateway` or `'{"results":["fallback"]}'` if you predict too quickly.
 Let the server settle a bit - and try again._

+_Instead of `localhost`, you may need to use 192.168.99.100 (Docker Quick Terminal on Windows 7) or another IP/Host that maps to your local Docker host._
 ```
 pipeline predict-test-http --model-type=tensorflow --model-name=mnist --model-tag=v1 --predict-server-url=http://localhost:6969 --test-request-path=./tensorflow/mnist/data/test_request.json